-What is a Dome Structure?
+What is a Dome Shelter?

 What is a Geodesic Dome?

+Ready to do a deeper dive into some geodesic dome FAQ’s?
 Geodesic refers to the shortest possible line between two points of a sphere or curvilinear surface.
 Geodesic domes represent humanities architectural advancement in the science of sacred geometry and technology that has evolved from round dome huts to monolithic geodesic structures – engineering marvels that promise to take humanity where no man has gone before.

 R. Buckminster Fuller, father of the modern-day geodesic dome, received a gold-medal award from the American Institute of Architects (AIA) in 1970 for his contribution in developing the geodesic dome.